Menachem's Writings Follow theKuch on Twitter

 I respond, "Then don't post on public forum.
 Public means just that.
 And I fail to understand why you were embarrassed [by what I wrote]"

-How did I embarrass her again?
+How did I embarrass her, again?
 She deleted my initial comment almost as soon as it went up.
 But she left her "DING!
-Time for Menachem to be annoying", linked to my name, leaving me hanging in the middle of a thread by now full of comments including, "Will daven [pray] for her", "Tizki l'mitzvos [may you merit many righteous deeds]" and "refuah shleimah [get well wishes]".
+Time for Menachem to be annoying", linked directly to my name and thus to my Wall, leaving me hanging in the middle of a thread by now full of comments including, "Will daven [pray] for her", "Tizki l'mitzvos [may you merit many righteous deeds]" and "refuah shleimah [get well wishes]".

-But She still can't stop her insulting mood.
+But She still cannot stop her insulting mood.
 "Public doesn't mean you get to embarrass me.
 And you for sure don't get to legislate my use on online forums."

 "So I'm going to try saying it straight out this time: I need an apology from you.
 That was, to me, unacceptable behavior, especially during the three weeks."

 I was lost.
-I still don't know what she was talking about.
-I thought everyone would be happy to have anyone, anywhere praying for them.
-I guess following all my visits to Africa and East Asia, and my contact with many local people there, of both Jewish and non-Jewish origin, I have lost my last piece of racism.
-I firmly believe, per the Rambam, that all the non-Jews in the end will keeps God's Torah.
-Perhaps She has just blocked their first step.
+I still do not know about what she is speaking.
+I thought everyone would be happy to have anyone, anywhere, praying for them.
+I guess following all my visits to Africa and East Asia, and my contact with many local people there, of both Jewish and non-Jewish origin, I have lost my last trace of racism.
+I firmly believe, per the Rambam, that all the non-Jews in the End will keeps haShem's Tora.
+Perhaps She just blocked their first step.

 This entire conversation took place while I was sitting in Cafe Cafe, a coffee shop half way down Gandhi’s Road, parallel to the Jordan River.
 We were on our way home from Mount Gilboa.
-Aviel just finished his meal and I and Jill our orange juice accompanying long, wide crispy chips.
-It was time to get back into the car for the rest of the drive home.
+Aviel just finished his meal and Jill and I our orange juice accompanying long, wide crispy chips.
+It was time to get back into the car for the remainder of the drive home.

 P.S.
 On Sunday my correspondent posted, "Sad update: Anna bas Rivka Gisa didn't make it.
 Blessed be the True Judge".
-I could only add Amen.
+I could only add as a comment Amen.

 7th July, 2013